Winter Parking Ban

 - Langdon Street on both sides for its entire length

 - Pleasantview Street for its entire length

-- Prospect Street except on the south side beginning 200 feet east of the intersection with Cherry Ave. and proceeding east for 325 feet (or from 35 Prospect Street to 51 Prospect Street.)
+- Prospect Street except on the southerly side beginning at a point 200 feet easterly of the intersection with Cherry Avenue and proceeding easterly a distance of 325 feet.
+Said area is from #35 Prospect Street to #51 Prospect Street.